Yoga Teacher Training

 Location

 All classroom hours take place on Vancouver Island in Victoria, British Columbia.
 Victoria has an international airport, as well as ferry connections to Vancouver, BC and Port Angeles, WA.
-Local students will find the training is conveniently scheduled around other life commitments.
-Visiting students often take the opportunity between weekend training hours to remain in Victoria to practice or tour Canada’s West Coast, including Tofino, Vancouver, Whistler, and the Canadian Rockies.

 We may be able to assist visiting students in finding suitable accommodations within our community.
 Please contact us for details.